Qlonever/PCP-OpenMW/README.md

 ### Known Issues
 Currently, the potential menu can't be bound to controller buttons; this is because the setting uses a custom format.
 This will be fixed when the built-in binding functions support default bindings and allow bindings to be read.
 ### Updating
 Updating this mod on an existing save shouldn't pose any major problems.
-However, if existing mod settings change between versions, you may have to re-configure them.
-An in-game message will inform you if this happens.
+A message will appear in-game if there are any issues.

 ## Credits
 Author: Qlonever